adminly-co/pg-rest/README.md

 $ bundle
 ```

-Mount the PgRest API by updating your `routes.rb` file:
+Mount the PgRest API by updating your `config/routes.rb` file:

 ```
+Rails.application.routes.draw do
+  ...
   mount PgRest::Engine, at: "/pg-rest"
+  ...
+end
 ```

 You can also configure PgRest with an initializer by creating a file at `config/initializers/pg_rest.rb`.